These Gaza Students Designed A School Where They Could Feel Safe

 The Jamal Abdul Nasser School, a school for students between 11 and 16 years old, was one of 538 schools that were damaged or completely leveled during the 2014 conflict with Israel.
 All of the school buildings were destroyed, and the school’s 800 students were forced to squeeze into another nearby school.
 As class sizes swelled, attendance dropped.

 In workshops, the students offered suggestions for the new school.
 “Crucially, and sadly reflective of the ongoing conflict in Gaza, one of the most important things that the children of this community wanted was a building where they felt safe,” says Burney.
-To help achieve that, they built a school that was blast-pressure resistant, shatter-proof, and can serve as an emergency shelter.
+To help achieve that, they built a school where the windows were shatter-proof, and the buildings can serve as an emergency shelter.

 While schools in the area might typically have outdoor paths between classrooms, this one does not.
 “The children in Gaza are terrified of the sound of airplanes and drones–for them, this means danger and attack,” he says.
 “They were very clear that they wanted to feel safe at school because, for many of them, they do not feel safe at home.”
 By making it possible to move between classrooms without going in the open air, the architects eliminated one common reason why children are afraid to come to school.

-Note: Correction: This article has been updated to reflect the fact that the school itself is not blast-resistant, and just the windows are shatter proof.